ibudasov/sleeper/README.md

 - 👌 Dependency Inversion principle
 - 👌 TDD approach -- writing tests first and then production code.
 When I installed test coverage tool, I found out that all domain and application are covered with tests, with no additional effort
 - 👌 code structures like Value Objects, Models, Services, and where/when to use them
+- 👌 using Assertions in codebase to assert use scenarios
 - Domain services
 - Lightweight bus
 - CQRS